People counter: 1st generation: Infrared beam counters (2002-2004)

 The first UK beam counters were installed by Business Blueprints in 1988 at Meadowhall centre, outside Sheffield, South Yorkshire, England.
 They covered all 14 entrances and recorded footfall of 20 million shoppers per annum.
 Daily manual checks were made to recalibrate each beam counter, leading to an error rate of +\-3%, significantly more accurate than later video systems.

-The simplest form of counter is a single, horizontal infrared beam across an entrance which is typically linked to a small LCD display unit at the side of the doorway.
+The simplest form of counter is a single, horizontal infrared beam across an entrance which is typically linked to a small LCD unit at the side of the doorway.
 When the beam is broken a tick is 'recorded'.
 Since a person normally enters and leaves by the same door, dividing the 'ticks' by two gives a measure of visitor numbers.
 Beam counters usually require a receiver or a reflector mounted opposite the unit with a typical range from 2.5 m to 6 m.
 Despite the limitations, infrared counters are still widely used due to their low cost and simplicity of installation.
 The first generation of people counter had an expected accuracy level of 60% to 80%.